 Anyone else out there trying to get more organized?
 Have a bullet journal and love it?
 How about trying to eat healthier?

 I may not be much help getting you organized, but as for eating healthier, Mediterranean style meals, I’m 100% on that!
-Today I have for you a simple pasta and caramelized cabbage dinner, perfect for a winter’s evening.
+Today I have for you a simple vegetarian dinner, perfect for a winter’s evening.
 And later this week I’ll be posting a new pan seared cod recipe.
 (Which is also completely awesome!)

 Both of these recipes are great for keeping the balance in your diet while being tasty in their own right.